dannyridel/dannyridel/README.md

 - 👋 Hi, I’m @dannyridel
-- 👀 I’m interested in electrical engineering, number theory, formula one, and physics in general
+- 👀 I’m interested in [electrical engineering, number theory, formula one, and physics in general]
-- 🌱 I’m currently preparing for USAPhO and USABO D:
+- 🌱 I’m currently grinding [USAPhO + USACO ??]
-- 💞️ I’m looking to collaborate on mutorials...find us on github by searching 'Mutorials'
+- 💞️ I’m looking to collaborate on [mutorials...find us on github by searching 'Mutorials']
-- 📫 How to reach me ... dannyridel@protonmail.com, dannyridel#2256 on discord, dannyridel on youtube and twitch, dannyridel_2256 on wechat
+- 📫 How to reach me ... [dannyridel@protonmail.com, dannyridel on discord, dannyridel on youtube and twitch, dannyridel_2256 on wechat]